 Permission to go ahead was given on 6 June 1860 and the first forecast was given on 6 February 1861.
 It is believed that this was the worlds first national forecasting system and the Storm Warnings went on to be known as the Shipping Forecast - the Shipping Forecast is therefore thought to be the earliest national forecasting system in the world.
 After the death of FitzRoy in 1865 the Storm Warnings were stopped in 1866 but there was such public outcry about the inevitable increased loss of life that parliament was forced to restart them in 1867.

 Since restarting, the shipping forecast has been issued every day, regardless of sea conditions and its basic purpose of saving lives at sea remains unchanged from.

 The Shipping Forecast continues to be issued four times a day covering 31 sea areas around the UK from Southeast Iceland further north to Trafalgar covering the coast of Portugal.
-It is also updated online on the Met Office Shipping Forecast.
+It is also updated online on the Shipping forecast and gale warnings.

 The rhythmic, measured pace and clear diction with which the Shipping Forecast is recorded have without doubt cemented the Shipping Forecast as a cultural icon in the UK.
 Many listeners of the forecaster listen simply to enjoy the broadcast than act upon its content.

 So popular is the forecast it has been quoted in songs by Blur and Radiohead as well as featuring in the works of prominent poets such as Carol Ann Duffy and Seamus Heaney and was prominent in Danny Boyle's London 2012 Opening Ceremony.